Expert Witness and Consultancy Services

 A graduate of Willamette University College of Law, Nancy Willard was a practicing attorney in Oregon before transitioning to educational technology consulting, and then to a focus on digital safety, bullying, and harassment.

 Nancy approach to bullying prevention and response is grounded in research and helps schools to implement a comprehensive approach that fully engages students and resolves bullying situations in a way that is reasonably calculated to support all students.
-She is the author of Engage Students to Embrace Civility, a book for school leaders, and Be Positively Powerful: An Empowerment Plan for Teens Who Are Bullied or Harassed.
+She is the author of Engage Students to Embrace Civility, a book for school leaders, and Be Positively Powerful: A Guide for Teens on Achieving Resilience and Empowerment.

 Nancy has deep knowledge of case law, federal and state laws, and regulations associated with bullying and discriminatory harassment.
 She approaches litigation or agency actions with a comprehensive mindset and is able to identify what school leaders should do under the laws and regulations, what the frequent missteps are, and the degree of harm to students who have been targeted.
 Nancy is not just a bullying and legal expert; she is an expert communicator–a former teacher who has presented at numerous workshops and conferences.

 Nancy can provide expert witness services for plaintiff or defense counsel in situations involving litigation in relation to discriminatory harassment or sexual harassment cases under civil rights laws, including answering such questions as:

 - Whether serious, persistent, or pervasive harassment, discrimination, or bullying occurred that was based on protected class status or perception of such status.

 - Whether appropriate school oﬃcials had actual knowledge of the situation.

 - Whether the school investigated appropriately in a manner that would identify the critical factors necessary to ensure an eﬀective intervention.